 - 1. Log in to Oracle Content Server at http://ECMHOST1:16200/cs. - Open the Administration tray or menu, and choose Admin Server.
-The Content Admin Server page is displayed. - 3.
-Click Component Manager. - 4.
-Enable the IpmRepository component. - 5.
+The Component Manager page opens. - 3.
+Enable the IpmRepository component. - 4.
+Click Update and confirm the action. - 5.
 Restart the managed server, and then restart all managed servers in the UCM cluster.